Skip to main content Stan Consulting LLC · Marketing Atlas · Buyer Decision Routing

 Mechanic.

-Where the modern site fails is in pretending the four stages collapse onto one page.
-A pillar page with three thousand words tries to run Attention, Interest, Desire, and Action in a single scroll.
+Where the modern site fails is in pretending the whole decision sequence collapses onto one page.
+A pillar page with three thousand words tries to run every job in a single scroll.
 The buyer arrives scanning, not reading.
 By paragraph four they are gone.
 The page was beautifully written.
 The architecture was wrong.

 The load-bearing point

 The practical stake is geographic.
 A routed site treats every page as transit.
-Pain page catches Attention and routes forward to the Atlas concept (Interest).
-Atlas routes to Solutions (Desire).
-Solutions routes to Apply (Action).
+Pain page catches the entry problem and routes forward to the Atlas concept.
+Atlas routes to Solutions.
+Solutions routes to Apply.
 Every page knows its job.
 The buyer never feels stuck.
 AI citation places the buyer at one page and the route does the rest.

 Section 03 · How it runs